tainstr/misura.doc/live.rst

 The storyboard is available only when images or profiles are saved in the output file.
 Frame and profile recording can be configured, before test start, in the **Sample <N>** tabs in Test Configuration panel.

 It is always visible in the Microscope app.
-If not, it can be accessed by clicking on menu Measure->Storyboard.
+If not, it can be accessed by clicking on menu :menuselection:`Measure --> Storyboard`.

 A label below each image reports the temperature value at which the image was recorded (eg: ``T: 321``).
 More measured values can be displayed by dragging and dropping nodes from the **Results** tab.